Design Project 7: User Testing

 - Task list & instruction: What are the tasks participants should perform, and what instruction should they be given?
 This is another part that should be delivered exactly as written to all participants.

 - Recording strategy: How will you record your observations and findings?
 We advise against video recording, but instead recommend sketches, photos, voice recordings, screen captures, screen recordings, and written notes as you see fit.
 Also discuss what role members of your team will play in each session: facilitator, observer, and optionally tech person in charge of monitoring if the system is working fine and data is collected properly.

 - Questionnaires, Interview questions: After the session, it's a good idea to get qualitative comments about the task experience from participants.
 In doing so, we suggest preparing a list of questions to ask in advance.
 For interviews, consider semi-structured format: follow the initial plan you came up with, but ask additional questions based on participants' responses.

 - Debrief prompt: After the session, thank your participants and give them a short debrief about the experience and the project.

 Testing: Session observations

-Before running actual sessions, do a couple dry rehearsals within your team or with your friends.
-Carefully follow the protocol you have written up, and debug it.
-As you make observations, focus on usability issues and whether participants find the interface actually useful.
+Before running actual sessions, do a couple of dry rehearsals within your team or with your friends.
+Carefully follow the protocol you have written up and debug it.
+As you make observations, focus on usability issues and whether participants find the interface useful.

 Reflection: Usability lessons